dunossauro/videomaker-helper/README.md

 - **Bypassing Cache with `--force` Option**: In situations where the audio file might have undergone changes and needs a fresh evaluation, the `--force` flag can be used to bypass the cache and conduct a new analysis.

-- **Customizable Silence Detection**: The command offers multiple parameters to finetune silence detection:
+- **Tailored Silence Detection**: Users are empowered to adapt the silence detection criteria using various parameters:
-  - `--silence-time`: Designates the minimum duration, in milliseconds, to be categorized as silence.
+  - `--silence-time` (or `-s`): Defines the minimal duration, in milliseconds, required for an interval to be classified as silence.
-  - `--threshold`: Specifies the decibel threshold to determine silence.
+  - `--threshold` (or `-t`): Determines the decibel threshold that demarcates silent portions.
-  - `--distance`: Enables users to set the precision of silence detection — be it short, mid, long, or exact (sec) intervals.
+  - `--distance` (or `-d`): Helps in stipulating how silences are grouped, with options ranging from short to exact (sec) intervals.

 #### Sample Commands: